OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 • Digital content

-And demand for makeup artists in other areas include:
+And demand for makeup artists in other areas includes:

 • Fashion: photographic and runway